Why Do Shipowners Have a Limit on Compensations?

 Therefore it comes as no surprise to see politicians seize on the container ship Rena sinking to make statements that, on the surface seem reasonable, but upon scrutiny require a lot deeper thought and analysis to determine whether they have real weight.

 Labour leader David Cunliffe started the ball rolling when he said he would force the owners of the Rena to pay the full amount towards the clean-up of Astrolabe Reef, where remains of the container ship still lie.

-Currently, the position is that the Government and the Rena’s owner, Daina Shipping Co, last year reached a financial settlement under which Daina will pay $27.6 million to settle the claims of the Crown and public bodies including Maritime NZ, the Bay of Plenty District Health Board, the Environmental Protection Agency, the NZ Transport Agency and the Ministry of Local Government (acting as the territorial authority for Motiti Island).
+The Government and the Rena’s owner, Daina Shipping Co, reached a financial settlement under which Daina will pay $27.6 million to settle the claims of the Crown and public bodies including Maritime NZ, the Bay of Plenty District Health Board, the Environmental Protection Agency, the NZ Transport Agency and the Ministry of Local Government (acting as the territorial authority for Motiti Island).